The Office of the University Advocate is established by the Code of Conduct enacted by the Academic Council of the University of Limerick.

 The University Advocates have been appointed by the President of the University of Limerick.

-The current University Advocates are Dr Laura Donnellan, and Ms Shirley Ryan who were appointed in April 2021 and whose term of office concludes in April 2024 along with Mr Eamonn T Fitzgerald, Dr Tish Gibbons, Professor Conor McCarthy, Professor Elaine Murtagh and Professor Una Woods, whose term of office commenced in February 2024-2027.
-(Please note that the University Advocates should not be contacted directly.
-Contact should be made via the Complaint, Discipline & Vetting Unit at email: ULDiscipline@ul.ie or by submission of an Official Internal/External complaint form as appropriate.
+The current University Advocates are Mr Eamonn T Fitzgerald, Dr Tish Gibbons, Professor Conor McCarthy, Professor Elaine Murtagh and Professor Una Woods (whose term of office commenced in February 2024-2027) and Dr Mary Claire Kennedy, who is the manager of the Academic Integrity Unit.
+Please note that the University Advocates should not be contacted directly.
+Contact should be made via the Complaint, Discipline and Vetting Unit at email: ULDiscipline@ul.ie or by submission of an Official Internal/External complaint form as appropriate.
 Link to forms can be found below in How to make a complaint section.

 Role of the Advocate